Do you want to automatically schedule a content update in WordPress?

-From here, you can locate the post where you want to schedule changes and then click on the ‘Scheduled Update’ link.
+From here, you can locate the post where you want to schedule changes and then click on the ‘New Revision’ link.

 The plugin will create a draft copy of your original post and open it in the post editor.
-You can now make changes to your post.

 Viewing and Managing Scheduled Post Updates

-You can manage your scheduled post updates from the Posts » All Posts screen.
-All scheduled updates will be highlighted with their set release date.
+You can manage your scheduled post updates from the Revisions » Revision Queue page.

 The list will display all scheduled updates with their set release date.

 You can delete or modify a scheduled update without affecting your original post.

 Reverting Back to The Original Post After a Specific Time